musa-509-spring-2023/assignment02/README.md

    >**Tip when experimenting:** Use subqueries to limit your query to just a few rows to keep query times faster.
 Once your query is giving you answers you want, scale it up.
 E.g., instead of `FROM tablename`, use `FROM (SELECT * FROM tablename limit 10) as t`.

-I used average communte time by census tract to describe each of the railstops.
+**I used average communte time by census tract to describe each of the railstops.
 I used the new ProgressPHL dashboard    to download data on commute times.
 For this question, I catgorized tracts by average, above average, or below         average.
 I thought it would be interesting to understand the disparity in commute times around the city and along one trip route.
-Here's a sample of the output:
+Here's a sample of the output:**

-   "stop_id"	"stop_name"	"stop_desc"	"stop_lon"	"stop_lat"
+   **"stop_id"	"stop_name"	"stop_desc"	"stop_lon"	"stop_lat"<br>
-   90003	"Wynnefield Avenue"	"This Census Tract Has Average Commute Time"	-75.2255556	39.99 90006	"Jefferson Station"	"This Census Tract Has Above Average Commute Time"	-75.1580556	39.9525 90007	"Temple University"	"This Census Tract Has Above Average Commute Time"	-75.1494444	39.9813889 90008	"North Broad"	"This Census Tract Has Average Commute Time"	-75.1538889	39.9922222 90009	"Wayne Junction"	"This Census Tract Has Average Commute Time"	-75.16	40.0222222 90218	"Allegheny"	"This Census Tract Has Below Average Commute Time"	-75.1647222	40.0036111 90220	"Wissahickon"	"This Census Tract Has Average Commute Time"	-75.2102778	40.0166667 90221	"Manayunk"	"This Census Tract Has Average Commute Time"	-75.225	40.0269444 90222	"Ivy Ridge"	"This Census Tract Has Average Commute Time"	-75.2355556	40.0341667 90313	"Angora"	"This Census Tract Has Average Commute Time"	-75.2386111	39.9447222
+   90003	"Wynnefield Avenue"	"This Census Tract Has Average Commute Time"	-75.2255556	39.99<br>
+   90006	"Jefferson Station"	"This Census Tract Has Above Average Commute Time"	-75.1580556	39.9525<br>
+   90007	"Temple University"	"This Census Tract Has Above Average Commute Time"	-75.1494444	39.9813889<br>
+   90008	"North Broad"	"This Census Tract Has Average Commute Time"	-75.1538889	39.9922222<br>
+   90009	"Wayne Junction"	"This Census Tract Has Average Commute Time"	-75.16	40.0222222<br>
+   90218	"Allegheny"	"This Census Tract Has Below Average Commute Time"	-75.1647222	40.0036111<br>
+   90220	"Wissahickon"	"This Census Tract Has Average Commute Time"	-75.2102778	40.0166667<br>
+   90221	"Manayunk"	"This Census Tract Has Average Commute Time"	-75.225	40.0269444<br>
+   90222	"Ivy Ridge"	"This Census Tract Has Average Commute Time"	-75.2355556	40.0341667<br>
+   90313	"Angora"	"This Census Tract Has Average Commute Time"	-75.2386111	39.9447222**<br>